 The hotel, like many others on this section of the list, is in Place Vendôme which is near the Louvre.
 It is perfect for an expensive but romantic weekend in Paris.

-“Expensive” Prices: While the prices of hotels change rapidly, expect these hotels to range from $350 to $649 per night for a range of rooms.
-That obviously will vary, so click the “Booking” link which will take you to Booking.com to see prices.
+Expensive Prices: While the prices of hotels change rapidly, expect these hotels to range from $350 to $649 per night for the standard rooms in these hotels and more for the high-end suites.
+That will obviously vary, so click the link which will take you to Booking.com to see current prices.

 5 Star | Pont Neuf/Siene River | 6th Arr. | Classic Luxury | Indoor Pool